 Conclusion

 This is what a telephone should be used for, as a business instrument that helps you accomplish your work much faster.
-And as something that other people, when they pick up the receiver, are happy about.
+And as something that other people, when they answer, are happy about.
 “Oh, it is you.”
 They know you do not always talk for a half an hour.
 You are short.
 To the point.
 Courteous.
 Friendly.
-And leave them with a good feeling when they hang up the receiver.
+And leave them with a good feeling when they hang up.
 If you learn to do that, pretty soon you can do twice as much work over the telephone as other people can do in a day.
 And people will thank you for it.

 Blessings to you, our dear friends!